seekehr/DevSpoofGO/README.md

 All configuration — like what name or serial to spoof — is passed in at runtime from the injector, written in Go.
 It uses `VirtualAllocEx`, `WriteProcessMemory`, `CreateRemoteThread`, etc to load the DLL and call its setup functions directly in the target process.

 As such ;3, the app believes it's getting real system info, but it's actually getting the values we've injected.
 No file edits, no system changes — just a clean, in-memory override.

+## C++?

+Within the `dll/` folder only.
+I'd create a separate repo for it but I don't want to repo spam my poor git profile D;, plus it's more convenient to work like this.
+A pre-generated spoof_dll.dll exists but you can re-generate with (in the Developer Command Prompt for VS):

+`cl spoof_dll.cpp /LD /I detours\include /link detours\lib.X64\detours.lib`

 # TODO:
 - [ ] Intercept WMI calls too